alexey-martynov/fault-injection/README.md

 All available injection points can be iterated via range-like object `points`.
 It offers range of all registered injection points in all loaded modules.

+### Test Helpers

+Since tests want to activate fault injection in specific mode and with specific error code, run code and then deactivate injection very often the `InjectionStateGuard` class implements scoped guard to perform these tasks.
+It allows to enable point optionally setting mode and error code.
+If point has been inactive at the time of guard construction it will be deactivated back upon destruction of guard.
+The specified mode and error code will be set to point on construction and returned back to previous values on destruction.